 We will never ask you to text us your account number, personal identification such as your birth date or social security number, or other personal information such as your mother’s maiden name or address.
 If you ever receive a text message asking for your account numbers or other personal information, please do not respond and contact us at 1-800-509-0806.

-No, Mobile Card Fraud Alerts does not replace Visa Purchase Alerts.
-Visa Purchase Alerts allows you to select specific alerts and specify the settings for the alerts you want to receive (for example, the option to be notified when a transaction exceeds a specific value).
+No, Mobile Card Fraud Alerts does not replace Card Alerts.
+Card Alerts allows you to select specific alerts and specify the settings for the alerts you want to receive (for example, the option to be notified when a transaction exceeds a specific value).
 Mobile Card Fraud Alerts notify you when there may be suspicious activity on your account as flagged by our Fraud Detection System.

 Text messages are unique in that some mobile phone carriers can only hold 160 characters per text.
 Some commands require multiple messages to return all of the necessary information.
 In some cases, you may receive these alerts out of order.
 Please be sure to wait and review all messages before responding.